My Al Capone Museum | home

 Their lawyer's defense was in essence that " If a policeman tries to kill you, you can in turn kill him in self defense."

-In March 1929 Scalise is picked up along with Jack McGurn for the St. Valentine massacre, but is later released due to lack of evidence.
-Now with these acquittals, the boys think they are totally invincible.
+In March 1929, Scalise is picked up along with Jack McGurn for the St. Valentine massacre, but is later released due to lack of evidence.
+The boys now think they are totally invincible.

 Scalise and Anselmi are now Capone big boys.They enjoy the trappings of wealth, women and high living.

-Hymie Weiss once demanded Capone to hand them over, wanting them killed for their possible involvement of Dean O'Banion's murder.
-Capone protecting them even at the cost of peace states "I wouldn't do that to a yellow dog."
+Hymie Weiss once demanded through Tony Lombardo for Capone to hand them over, wanting them killed for their possible involvement for the shootout in front of the Standard Oil building.
+Capone protecting them, even at the cost of peace states "I wouldn't do that to a yellow dog!"

 Capone shows his loyalty to John and Albert.
 The problem is, he expects the same in return.

-John and Albert now hang around with another Sicilian who has now taken the thrown of Unione leader.
+John and Albert now hang around with another Sicilian who has now taken interest in the throne of Unione leader.

-Joseph Guinta ,a Tony Lombardo follower, has taken Pasqualino Lolordo's seat.
+Joseph Giunta, a Tony Lombardo follower, has taken interest Pasqualino LoLordo's empty seat.

-Anselmi and Scalise are conniving with Guinta to take over Chicago gangland.
+Anselmi and Scalise are conniving with Giunta and possibly the Joe Aiello camp to take over Chicago gangland.

 They have already been making side deals and extort businessmen for money.